CSCfi/csc-user-guide/docs/computing/allas.md

 # Using Allas object storage service from CSC Supercomputing environment

-The disk environments of CSC supercomputers, Puhti and Mahti, are not intendet for storing research data that is not actively used for computimng.
+The disk environments of CSC supercomputers, Puhti and Mahti, are not intendet for storing research data that is not actively used for computing.
 The data that needs to be stored for a longer time than just few weeks, should be copied to Allas object storage service.

 Allas provides a platform that you can use to store your data as long as you CSC project is active.